 ¼ cup + 3 or more tablespoon of natural peanut butter

-2 + 2 tablespoons of agave or maple syrup
+2 + 2 tablespoons of agave, maple syrup or date syrup

 ¼ cup of cacao